danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Process-Inbound-Email/README.md

 - **Confidence Scoring**: Provides confidence levels for AI decisions
 - **Reasoning**: Explains the AI's categorization logic

+**Customization Required**: The AI prompts are basic examples.
+You'll need to optimize these for your specific industry, use cases, and business requirements.

 ### Prompt Engineering

-The system uses optimized prompts for:
+The system uses example prompts for:
 - **Single-call Processing**: Categorization and summarization in one API call
 - **Structured Output**: JSON-formatted responses for easy parsing
 - **Context Awareness**: Considers email metadata and content structure

+**Customization Required**: These are basic example prompts.
+You'll need to develop and optimize prompts for your specific business requirements and use cases.

 ### Performance Optimization